isomerpages/moe-ngeeannsec/_sec-1-intake/Administrative Matters/Financial Assistance.md

 **2. New Applications for MOE FAS 2025**

 * Students who are Singapore Citizens may apply for MOE FAS to meet basic schooling expenses.
-Please [click here to download Annex B](/files/Sec1%20Intake%20page%20Files/Annex_B_MOE_FAS_Brochure.pdf) for more information.
+Please *click here to download Annex B* for more information.
-* To apply for MOE FAS, please [click here to download Annex C](/files/Sec1%20Intake%20page%20Files/Annex_C_MOE_FAS_Application_Form.pdf).
+* To apply for MOE FAS, please *click here to download Annex C*.
 Please print the form after downloading it and fill out the details required.
 Thereafter, you need to
 	* email the completed application form and supporting documents to [nass@schools.gov.sg](mailto:nass@schools.gov.sg); **OR**
 	* call the School Admin Team at 67844583 to make an appointment to submit the completed application form and supporting documents to the General Office.